 Plane VS Car

-With public transport options to Almonte being limited, it’s best to rent a car.
+With limited public transport options to Almonte, it’s best to rent a car.
 Either a road trip from Toronto or flying into Ottawa International airport and rent a car from there (or get a taxi from the airport into town) could be pricey, though).
 It’ll be about a 45-minute drive to Almonte from here.
 Hertz Mobile

 Having a car also allows you more freedom when exploring this town of Mississippi Mills, and you’ll easily be able to get around the area, doing and seeing the things you want to.